zrosenbauer/awesome-bigtable/README.md

 - [Heroic](https://github.com/spotify/heroic) - Scalable time series database based on Bigtable, Cassandra, and Elasticsearch.
 - [Janusgraph](https://github.com/JanusGraph/janusgraph) - Open-source, distributed graph database that can use Bigtable as its storage layer.
 - [GeoMesa](https://github.com/locationtech/geomesa) - Suite of tools for working with big geo-spatial data in a distributed fashion, that can leverage Bigtable as its backend.
-- [GeoWave](https://github.com/locationtech/geowave) - Tool that provides geospatial and temporal indexing on top of Accumulo, HBase, BigTable, Cassandra, and DynamoDB.
+- [GeoWave](https://github.com/locationtech/geowave) - Tool that provides geospatial and temporal indexing on top of Accumulo, HBase, Bigtable, Cassandra, and DynamoDB.
 - [HGraphDB](https://github.com/rayokota/hgraphdb) - Client layer for using HBase (Bigtable) as a graph database.
 - [OpenTSDB](https://github.com/GoogleCloudPlatform/opentsdb-bigtable) - an Open Source Time Series Data Base that can levearge Bigtable as its storage layer.
-- [Cattle DB](https://github.com/wuttem/cattledb) - Timeseries store built on top of BigTable.
+- [Cattle DB](https://github.com/wuttem/cattledb) - Timeseries store built on top of Bigtable.
 - [YildizDB](https://github.com/yildizdb/yildiz) - Graph database layer on top of Bigtable.

 # Resources